This post is in two parts.

 >He healed lepers and ten all at one time!

->He put the ear of Malchus back where it should be!
+>He put the ear of Malchus back where it was in the first place!

 >He told the sea to stop causing a fuss.